-The Clinical Services Department at St. Joseph's Hospital provides students matriculated in a nursing program employment opportunities as student nurse assistants.
+The Clinical Services Department at St. Joseph's Hospital in collaboration with the College of Nursing provides students matriculated in a nursing program employment opportunities as student nurse assistants.
 The student must have completed the required amount of clinical hours to become a student nurse assistant.
 Conditions of employment are explained further during an information session scheduled near the time of eligibility.
 There are also other opportunities to gain employment at the hospital.
 Students are welcome to view employment opportunities on the main hospital website at www.sjhsyr.org.